clydexavier/Vsulib-MsTCM/Inventory Testing/INV-0001_inventory_testing_add_floor.md

 **Post-conditions:**

- - The floor is saved and displaed
+ - The floor is saved and displayed